North-West-Wind/dotfiles/README.md

 	- `waybar/` -> `~/.config/waybar/`
 4. Copy some more files
 	- `additional/niri-portals.conf` -> `~/.config/xdg-desktop-portal/`
 5. Install funny fonts.
-Mainly used for `mako` notifications
+Mainly used for `mako` notifications and `hyprlock` for lock screen
 	- [`Mario64`](https://fontmeme.com/fonts/mario-64-font/): Font from Super Mario 64
 	- [`UnifontMonoEx`](https://www.dafont.com/unifontexmono.font): Fallback for characters not in `Mario64`
+	- [`New Super Mario Font U`](https://fontmeme.com/fonts/new-super-mario-font-u-font/): Font from New Soup U for the lock screen